Generating functional of correlators of twist-$2$ operators in $\mathcal{N} = 1$ SUSY Yang-Mills theory, I: RG-improvement of the Euclidean correlators

-as $\lambda \rightarrow 0$.
-We refer to the above scheme as nonresonant diagonal \cite{MB1} according to the Poincar\'e-Dulac theorem that is involved in the following differential-geometric interpretation of operator mixing \cite{MB1}.
-We interpret a finite change of basis of the renormalized operators:
+that is the RG-improved asymptotic correlator in the aforementioned renormalization scheme.
+We refer to the above scheme as nonresonant diagonal \cite{MB1}, according to the Poincar\'e-Dulac theorem that is involved in the following differential-geometric interpretation of operator mixing \cite{MB1}.
+We interpret a finite change of basis of the renormalized operators

 in matrix notation as a real-analytic invertible gauge transformation $S(g)$ that depends on $g$.
-Then, the matrix:
+Then, the matrix

-that enters the differential equation for $Z(\lambda)$:
+that enters the differential equation for $Z(\lambda)$

-defines a connection $A(g)$:
+defines a connection $A(g)$

-with a regular singularity at $g = 0$ that transforms as:
+with a regular singularity at $g = 0$ that transforms as

-under the gauge transformation $S(g)$, with:
+under the gauge transformation $S(g)$, with

 the corresponding covariant derivative.
-Consequently, $Z(\lambda)$ is a Wilson line that transforms as:
+Consequently, $Z(\lambda)$ is a Wilson line that transforms as

-It follows from the Poincar\'e-Dulac theorem~\cite{MB1} that, if any two eigenvalues $\lambda_1, \lambda_2, \ldots$ of the matrix $\frac{\gamma_0}{\beta_0}$, in nonincreasing order $\lambda_1 \geq \lambda_2 \geq \ldots$, do not differ by a positive even integer:
+It follows from the Poincar\'e-Dulac theorem~\cite{MB1} that, if any two eigenvalues $\lambda_1, \lambda_2, \ldots$ of the matrix $\frac{\gamma_0}{\beta_0}$, in nonincreasing order $\lambda_1 \geq \lambda_2 \geq \ldots$, do not differ by a positive even integer

-for $i \leq j$ and $k$ a positive integer -- i.e., they are nonresonant -- then a gauge transformation exists that sets $A(g)$ in the canonical nonresonant form \cite{MB1}:
+for $i \leq j$ and $k$ a positive integer -- i.e., they are nonresonant -- then a gauge transformation exists that sets $A(g)$ in the canonical nonresonant form \cite{MB1}

-that is one-loop exact to all orders of perturbation theory (appendix~\ref{NonRes}).
-Hence, if in addition $\frac{\gamma_0}{\beta_0}$ is diagonalizable, eq. \eqref{zz} follows.
+that is one-loop exact to all orders of perturbation theory.
+Hence, if in addition $\frac{\gamma_0}{\beta_0}$ is diagonalizable, Eq. \eqref{zz} follows.